 If the AC still doesn’t work after the faulty capacitor is replaced it indicates that the AC has other failed components other than the capacitor.
 Other commonly failed components are the compressor, fan, blower, etc. all these components have an electric motor.
 So, the cause of failure can be boiled down to a failed motor too.

-Changed Capacitor AC Still Not Working
+Why is AC Still Not Working after Changing the Capacitor?

 An Air condition unit has several vital components like the compressor, fan, blower, etc. that operate using an electric motor.
 And motors require capacitors to start up and keep running.
 So, most AC failures are due to a failed capacitor.